bdoms/gae_deploy/readme.md

 To get a URL to use, setup [an incoming webhook](https://my.slack.com/services/new/incoming-webhook/).

-The `branches` argument works the same as the Trello integration
-- a notification will only be sent when a branch in this list is deployed.
+The `branches` argument works the same as the Trello integration: a notification will only be sent when a branch in this list is deployed.

 ## Cache-Busting